haturatu/puremania/README.md

 - HTTPS
   - Not needed.
   - If needed, handle HTTPS at the HTTP server application level via local or internal reverse proxy.
+- Compressed Media File Delivery
+  - This should not be handled by the application itself.
+Especially for local communication, compression/decompression only wastes resources on both ends.
+  - If compression is needed, we recommend controlling it on the Nginx side using gzip/brotli via a local reverse proxy.

+- Audio File Tag Information Retrieval
+  - There are too many formats, and metadata often ends up corrupted.
+It’s essentially a mess.

 ## API Endpoints